Scunnies/PfDA_Wisconsin_BC_dataset/README.md

 ### References

-References are listed at the end of the notebook.
+Harvard referencing style is used in this notebook.
+In-text citations are also hyperlinked to the relevant web resource (where available) and a full reference list is appended in the relevant section of the notebook.